-Leaky gut is the term used when the protective intestinal barrier becomes damaged and results in large openings developing in the tight junctions of the gut wall.
-When the integrity of the intestines is compromised, some toxic debris such as partially digested food particles and bacterial fragments may leak through the intestinal walls and lodge in the organs in your body, causing countless biochemical and immunological changes.
+Leaky gut is the term used when the protective intestinal barrier becomes damaged and results in gaps in your intestinal walls to start to loosen.
+When the integrity of the intestines is compromised, some toxic debris such as partially digested food particles and bacterial fragments may leak through the intestinal walls.

-Basically, your digestive health has a huge impact on your mental and physical health.
-If you experience any digestive issues, you will lack energy, have poor concentration, and experience frequent headaches, disturbed sleep or unexplained weight gain.
+Our digestive health has a huge impact on your mental and physical health.
+If you experience any digestive issues, skin irritation, lack of energy, have poor concentration, and experience frequent headaches, disturbed sleep or unexplained weight gain you can assume it has something rooted in a gut disturbance.

 Symptoms of the leaky gut vary from one to another, depending on the extent of the damage to the gut lining.
 Mild symptoms may include bloating, cramps, gas, indigestion, nausea, diarrhea, dizziness and food intolerances in minor leakage of the gut.